GetSafe Security System ReviewBy - 06/05/2018

 - power restored

 First, most control panels include either a touchscreen or a built-in keypad for easy control over the system.
 The Smart Hub lacks both.
 The only visual indicator is a small light that shows system status.
 Unfortunately, status is limited to online/offline and has nothing to do with the system mode (armed/disarmed).
-The lack of visual confirmation of system status was noticeably missing during testing.
+The lack of visual confirmation of the system status was noticeably missing during testing.
 It was also frustrating that I couldn’t disarm the system from the hub.
 I’ve had false alarms before, and the hub is always the first place I head.
-It’s often easier, faster, and more reliable than accessing a mobile app.
+It’s often easier, faster, and more reliable than accessing an app.
 Of course, you can always purchase a key fob to arm and disarm the system.